 Although Stasha Moreno went to college for creative writing, she always knew she would return home to support her family.
 As the COO of Surge, Tacoma’s first coworking space, Moreno has been instrumental in the growth of the family business.
-At the ripe age of 23 she has heavily contributed to Surge’s success including helping open and manage three of it’s sister locations throughout Tacoma.
+She has heavily contributed to Surge’s success including helping open and manage three of it’s sister locations throughout Tacoma.

 Moreno attributes some of her gritty-nature to Tacoma, but most of it to the entrepreneurial spirit of her father, Eli Moreno.